VCTLabs/foss-rst-presentations/README.rst

 autopilot devices and peripherals.
 We'll cover all the current capabilitites and pieces of the core software stack, as well as extended support for different vehicle platforms, computer vision processing, cameras and image tags, and multi-vehicle swarms.
-Airframe options alternative firmwares will also be discussed, including available support for microdrones.
+Airframe options and alternative firmwares will also be discussed, including available support for microdrones.

 Slides